What’s it all about?

 For house price information please visit the sold data tab.

 Eating: The wealth of pubs and restaurants in Crystal Palace means eating out is never a problem.
-Take your pick from the open fire at The White Hart, table football at Westow House or the extensive wine list at The Alma.
-The Exhibition Rooms is a good place for both food and cocktails.
-Three local favourites are Gurkha Cottage for Nepalese, Mediterranea for a taste of Sardinia, and Numidie, a French Algerian bistro with particularly good tagines.
-On a special occasion, locals head to the private table at Joanna’s.
+Take your pick from the open fire at The White Hart to the extensive wine list at The Alma.
+Urban Orient is a good place for traditional Vietnamese food in a casual setting.
+Other local favourites include Mediterranea for a taste of Sardinia, Turkish restaurant Dem, and Numidie, a French Algerian bistro with particularly good tagines.
+Head to 56 Westow for great food and cocktails.
+The Sparrowhawk Pub is a stylish gastropub serving delicious French/European-style dishes.
+Voted as one of the best pizzas in London by Time Out 400 Rabbits serves 48 hour slow rise sourdough pizzas.

 - Upper Norwood Library is over 100 years old and definitely worth a visit.
 It runs reading groups for children and book clubs, author talks, and free computer lessons for adults.